Archetypum/theSuffocater/README.md

 ## Usage

-Currently, theSuffocater has a small GUI and 11 working modules:
+Currently, theSuffocater has a small GUI, 11 working modules and 5 working scripts:

+Modules:

  - passgen.py